TAU-MLwell/Rubust-Model-Compression/README.md

 Iris: https://archive.ics.uci.edu/ml/datasets/Iris

 ## DNN to DNN Compression
-To run the experiments presented in the paper you need to use the 'dnn2dnn_compression.py' file and provide the required parameters:<br/>
+To run the experiments for DNN to DNN compression presented in the paper, use the 'dnn2dnn_compression.py' file and provide the required parameters:<br/>
 -dataset_name - Only cifar10 is currently supported.<br/>
 -experiment - Type of experiment: train/compress (CREMBO)/kd<br/>
 -experiment_name -  Name of experiment (used for saving models)<br/>
 -model_name - The type of model to train for 'train' experiments or the type of model to compress to for 'compress' and 'kd' experiments. (lenet/mobilenetv2/resnet18/VGG16) <br/>
 <br/>
 For 'compress' and 'kd' experiments you also need to provide -large_model, the type of large model used for compression.
-Either resnet18 or VGG16 our avilable.
+Either resnet18 or VGG16 our available.
 The pretrained large models are provided in 'outputs/models' <br/>
 <br/>
 Other optional parameters are:<br/>
 -temperature(int) - Temperature for kd experiments<br/>